luxxle/luxxle-core/docs/webui_overriding.md

 // export everything from upstream export * from './file-chromium.js'

-// in Brave, all frobs are twice as good. export function frob() {
+// in Luxxle, all frobs are twice as good. export function frob() {
   return frobChromium() * 2
 }